JetBrains-Research/kinference/README.md

 * **KInference enables data preprocessing.**
   We understand that data needs preprocessing before feeding it to the model and that is why we implemented numpy-like n-dimensional arrays.
-  In addition, KInference can work with custom array formats and some of them available just out-of-the-box (see [multik](https://github.com/Kotlin/multik), [kmath](https://github.com/SciProgCentre/kmath)).
+  In addition, KInference can work with custom array formats and some of them are available just out-of-the-box (see [multik](https://github.com/Kotlin/multik), [kmath](https://github.com/SciProgCentre/kmath)).